The Bible in Late Antiquity and the Medieval Period

 Dr Zohar Hadromi-Allouche

 My research interest covers the discursive relationship between the Hebrew Bible and Qur’an.
-I examine the construction of biblical characters and episodes in the Qur’an, as well as the implications of reading the Bible through a qur’anic prism.
-This research has led to several research project, such as an article on Qur’an 93 as a response to Psalm 22 (JIQSA 3, 2019).
+I examine the construction of biblical characters and episodes in the Qur’an, as well as the implication of reading the Bible through a qur’anic prism.
+This research has led to several research projects, such as an article on Qur’an 93 as a response to Psalm 22 (JIQSA 3, 2019).

 Prof Martin MacNamara (Emeritus)

 My longstanding interest in the Bible in Ireland has resulted in a variety of publications including The Psalms in the Early Irish Church (2000), and Irish Biblical Apocrypha (with Herbert; 2004).
 I am currently giving direction to the Insular Latin Gospels Project (see projects) along with Dr Hugh Haughton (University of Birmingham).
 Contact.

 My research focuses on insular manuscripts, history and culture including the rich tradition of gospel preservation, interpretation and illumination in Ireland.
 Recent publications include The St Cuthbert Gospel.
 Studies on the Insular Gospel of John (2015) and The Book of Kells (London, 2012).
 For more information or to get in touch, visit my staff page.

 I am at present involved with coordinating the Irish-based transcription for the Insular Latin Gospels Project.
 For more information about the project or to enquire about getting involved, please visit my staff page.

 Prof Anna Chahoud

 One of my research interests is the Early Latin language and literature and the transmission of Latin texts from antiquity to the early modern period.
 My concern with the survival of fragmentary Latin texts has led me to study the grammatical tradition of Late Antiquity, the medieval transmission and the early-modern reception of Latin texts and the Latin Bible.